jhrdina/belt-diff/README.md

 # Symmetric Diffs for Belt Standard Library

 ReasonML implementation of fast symmetric diffs for Sets and Maps.
-Library is designed to be used together with with [Belt](https://bucklescript.github.io/bucklescript/api/Belt.html) standard library that is shipped with [BuckleScript](https://bucklescript.github.io/).
+Library is designed to be used together with [Belt](https://bucklescript.github.io/bucklescript/api/Belt.html) standard library that is shipped with [BuckleScript](https://bucklescript.github.io/).

 Algorithm was inspired by Jane Street's [Base](https://github.com/janestreet/base) library _(that unfortunately cannot be used in BuckleScript directly)_.